rovale/Innoexp4/docs/Stories.md

 - [ ] Do we need an extension cord?
 - [ ] What sensors will it have? *Add references to the 'Sensor' stories.*
 - [ ] How to connect the sensors? *If we need longer wiring cables, does that still work for our sensor?
 Test it!
 For the longer wires specify which colors are used for what purpose since they might not have red `+` or black `-`.
 Be careful!*
 - [ ] What should it look like? *Can we hide it, maybe under the ceiling?
 If we can't hide it what should it look like?
 Can we make it look good?
 Is it safe for a restaurant?
 It should stay there for a while.
-Can we make it durable?*
+Can we make it durable?
+Please take care we do not damage anything.*
 - [ ] Are there other things to consider?
 - [ ] Share your ideas!